That Time I Got Reincarnated as a Slime

 That Time I Got Reincarnated as a Slime (転生したらスライムだった件, Tensei Shitara Suraimu Datta Ken), also known as Regarding Reincarnated to Slime (Note: This Engrish title is seen on the cover of the Japanese version of the light novel.) and by the contraction TenSura (転スラ), is a Japanese fantasy light novel series written by Fuse, and illustrated by Mitz Vah.
-The story follows Satoru Mikami, a salaryman who is murdered and then reincarnated in a sword and sorcery world as the titular slime, who goes on to gather allies to build their own nation of monsters.
+The story follows Satoru Mikami, a salaryman who is murdered and then reincarnated in a sword and sorcery world as the titular slime Rimuru Tempest, who goes on to gather allies to build its own nation of monsters.

 It was serialized online from 2013 to 2016 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Micro Magazine, which published the first light novel volume in 2014.
-Twenty-two volumes have been released as of January 2025.
-The light novel has been licensed in North America by Yen Press, which published the first volume in December 2017.
+It was later acquired by Micro Magazine, who published the story as a series of light novels from 2014 to 2025 for twenty-three volumes.
+The light novels have been licensed in North America by Yen Press, which published the first volume in December 2017.
 It has received a manga adaptation published by Kodansha along with five manga spin-offs published, by Micro Magazine and Kodansha, respectively.
 It has received an anime television series adaptation, produced by Eight Bit, which aired from October 2018 to March 2019.
 A second season of the anime series aired from January to September 2021, and an anime adaptation of the second spin-off manga aired from April to June 2021.
 An anime film was released in November 2022.
-A three-episode original net animation spin-off, titled Visions of Coleus was released in November 2023.
+A three-episode (ONA) original net animation spin-off, titled Visions of Coleus was released in November 2023.
 A third season aired from April to September 2024.
-A fourth season has been announced, along with a second film, which is set to be released in February 2026.
+A fourth season premiered in April 2026.
+A second film was released in February 2026.
+An anime adaptation of the sixth spin-off manga is set to premiere in April 2027.